 Saturday morning cartoons don’t mean much in the streaming-media age, but for several generations of kids, they were a weekly window into other (more fun) worlds.
 And no worlds were more bizarre and potentially life-changing than those portrayed in the shows of Sid & Marty Krofft: H.R.
 Pufnstuf, the Bugaloos, Lidsville, Land of the Lost… They existed in a realm of their own, somehow interconnected by a mad-genius vision of how people look and talk and interact.
 Can such a psychedelic esthetic synonymous with growing up in the ’70s still capture children’s imaginations in the jaded digital age?
-You can find out for yourself on Amazon Video with its reboot of Sigmund and the Sea Monsters, produced by Sid and Marty Krofft Pictures.
+You can find out for yourself on Amazon Prime Video with its reboot of Sigmund and the Sea Monsters, produced by Sid and Marty Krofft Pictures.

 Originally Published: June 3, 1999